akshaybaisla2/Data-Science-Portfolio/README.md

  *Tools:Flask,Pivotal,Python Libraries-BeautifulSoup,urllib,Requests,Git*

 - **Machine learning Projects with deployment**
-  - [Salary prediction](https://github.com/akshaybaisla2/Salary_Prediction) Salary Prediction model based on Experience, Test score and Interview score deployed on Heroku cloud platform.
+  - [Salary prediction](https://github.com/akshaybaisla2/Salary_Prediction) Salary Prediction model based on Experience, Test score and Interview score deployed on Heroku cloud platform.<br>
-  - *Final output: <https://salary-prediction-dep.herokuapp.com/>* : Enter the required fields to get salary prediction
+	- *Final output: <https://salary-prediction-dep.herokuapp.com/>* : Enter the required fields to get salary prediction<br>

   - **Thyroid detection- *Note: currently working on this project***
 	- Eda on project dataset can be found here- [Thyroid detection eda](https://github.com/akshaybaisla2/Eda_thyroid-dataset/blob/master/thyroidDetection-checkpoint.ipynb)

 *Tools:Flask,Heroku,numpy,scipy,scikit-learn,matplotlib,pandas*

 - **Micro projects ML**
   - [Bikes-rental](https://github.com/akshaybaisla2/Bikes-rental/blob/master/bikes.ipynb):Problem Statement- Bike-sharing system are meant to rent the bicycle and return to the different place for the bike sharing purpose in Washington DC.
 You are provided with rental data spanning for 2 years.
 You must predict the total count of bikes rented during each hour covered by the test set, using only information available prior to the rental period.
   - [Black Friday Sales Prediction](https://github.com/akshaybaisla2/Black-friday-sale-prediction/blob/master/black%20friday%20prediction.ipynb): Build a model to predict the purchase amount of customer against various products which will help them to create a personalized offer for customers against different products.
   - [Cristiano Ronaldo goals dataset eda](https://github.com/akshaybaisla2/Cristiano-Ronaldo-goals-dataset/blob/master/CristianoRonaldo.ipynb): Dataset of Cristiano Ronaldo’s attempts on the goal target, in his all recorded & unrecorded matches, predict if he has scored a goal or not .
   - [Employee Absenteeism](https://github.com/akshaybaisla2/employee_Absenteeism): Employee Absenteeism at work analysis and prediction using Python, MYSQL, Tableau